Embedding surfaces in 4-manifolds: Introduction

 \begin{case} $w_1(\Sigma)|_{\ker (f_i)_{\bullet}}$ is trivial for every $f_i\in F^\twist$. \end{case}

 By \cref{theorem:generic-immersions-bijection} the regular homotopy class of $F^\twist$ is uniquely determined by the condition that $\mu(f_i)_1=0$ for each $i$ with $f_i \in F^{\twist}$.
 Run the analysis in \cref{fig:flowchart} on $F$ to determine whether it is regularly homotopic to an embedding.
 Note that the outcome of this analysis only depends on the regular homotopy class of $F^\twist$, rather than all of $F$.
-In particular, if $\pi_1(M)$ is good then $F$ is homotopic to an embedding if and only if $F$ is regularly homotopic to an embedding.
+In particular, if $\pi_1(M)$ is good then $F$ is homotopic to an embedding if and only if $F$ is regularly homotopic to an embedding. \begin{case} There exists $f_i\in F^\twist$ with $w_1(\Sigma)|_{\ker (f_i)_{\bullet}}$ nontrivial. \end{case}